9 Min. Read

 - What emotion do I want to invoke from viewers?

 Determining why you are creating a social media graphic design – i.e. the goal – is the first and most important step in the creative process.
-All design elements will be chosen to reflect and support this goal.
+All design assets and elements will be chosen to reflect and support this goal.